alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 > transition from a sprint to a marathon requires a new kind of stamina and a
 > profoundly different test of character," he said.
 "We admire someone who can win
 > a gold medal in four successive Olympic Games, not so much for the raw talent
-> as for the strength of will and determination to purse a goal over such a
+> as for the strength of will and determination to pursue a goal over such a
 > sustained period of time. [...]
 You can forget the idea, if you ever had it,
 > that all you require is a bit of natural genius and that then you can wait for
 > inspiration to strike."